lcx366/STARQUERY/README.md

      - **Parallax**: Adjust for the apparent positional shift due to Earth’s orbit around the Sun.

-     - **Deflection**: Correct for the bending of light caused by gravitational fields.
+     - **Deflection**: Correct for the bending of light caused by gravitational fields of the Sun.

 ## 🛠️ How to Install